PERSONAGES ON THE HISTORIC PICTURE 1894

 Jessie May Rowell (b.
 1875, d.1967, m.1899 with Lingan W. Jewett) is only 19 years old on the picture.
 She is the niece of Ellen Flanders Rowell (1834-1907, m.
 1854), the wife of Thomas Henry Mayo (1826-1907), an important figure in West Stewartstown as an artist-painter; also, the Mayos are close neighbors, living across the road on Main Street.
 Jessie May lives on High Street in West Stewartstown (the street just above Washington Street) with her father Sommer Rowell (Summer), a "carpenter", and her mother Julia (Juliette).

 As a second source of income, the piper’s generally had a “boarder” (or roomer) living with them.
 At the time of the picture, Jerry Almon Terril, 25 years old (b.
 1869, in Clarksville), was likely a boarder.
 Later on, in the 1900 US Census, he is a boarder in the Norton Haynes household also on Washington Street, West Stewartstown.
 He works as a "saw setter" at the saw mill.
+Jerry will become a known figure in local town reports and a local farmer and is frequently mentioned in town reports as a "Road Agent"—the person responsible for maintaining the rugged dirt roads of Stewartstown.

-But, where is Ernest Cole?
+Where is Ernest Cole?

 Ernest Cole (Earnest Clinton Cole, b.
 1871) named on the picture turns out to be Thomas W Piper's brother-in-law from his first marriage with Mary Elmira Cole who died in 1894 before this picture was taken.
 Ernest would be 25 years old on the picture (He marries Miss H. J. Weeks of Canaan Dec 25, 1896).